Humanitarian Assistance

 The health of the community depends upon the health and welfare of its individuals and families.
 There are no short-cuts, but person by person, family by family, generation by generation, we can make a real difference in each and every community we reach.

-Public health in Venezuela is undergoing a de facto decline during the current economic crisis, leaving low-income people tragically vulnerable to the lack of public services and widespread scarcity of even common medicines and medical supplies.
-The private sector is also struggling to serve the diminishing middle and working classes that can now barely afford its services.
+Public health in Venezuela is undergoing a de facto decline during the current humanitarian crisis, leaving low and middle income people tragically vulnerable to the lack of public services and scarcity and expense of even common medicines and medical supplies.
+The private sector is also struggling to serve the diminishing middle and working classes that can no longer afford its services.

 We offer the following articles that we consider to be accurate descriptions of health care today in Venezuela.
 The situation has only deteriorated since these articles were published.